 In a few cases the threat may considered so great that the use of a ‘Building Preservation Notice’ could be justified.
 This power was transferred from DOE to District Councils in April 2015.
-BPN’s are defined under Article 81 of the Planning Act 2011.
+BPN’s are defined under Section 81 of the Planning Act 2011.
 They ‘may’ be issued if:

 ‘… it appears to the Council that a building which is not a listed building-

 a) is of special architectural or historic interest; and

 b) is in danger of demolition or of alteration in such a way as to affect its character as a building of such interest’.